-- Christmas-time 2018, we were advised our landlord was going to sell our apartment, so we had to find somewhere else to live.
+- Christmas time 2018, we were advised our landlord would sell our apartment, so we had to find somewhere else to live.
 In March 2019, we moved 4.5 miles (7km) closer to Glasgow City and a nice 10-minute walk from a train station.
 We moved from a furnished rental to an unfurnished rental, luckily with a fridge, washing machine and dryer.
 Our rent went up, but our commuting costs and time went down, so that was a bonus.
 Parking is a lot easier, and it has an ensuite and a dishwasher.
 So overall, our quality of life went up.

 - We are a family of four (mum, dad and two working-age sons).
 All of us have had multiple job changes.
 We were impacted by redundancies and fixed-term and zero-hour contracts that ended without further opportunities, and some of us resigned due to unacceptable working conditions.
 There was lots of job searching and interviews right up to Christmas.
-We will all likely be changing jobs at least once in 2020 also for similar reasons.
+For similar reasons, we will all likely change jobs at least once in 2020.

 - Our salaries fluctuated, as did our savings.
 Unexpected bills saw us dipping into our bank overdrafts, applying for credit cards and learning about how credit history works in the UK.
 We got through with credit scores in the green (which is good).

 - Our car got a sudden flat tyre and needed to be towed to a tyre repair shop for a replacement.
-Our car refused to start one wintery morning and got towed a second time.
+Our car refused to start one wintery morning and got towed again.
 Thank you, Green Flag roadside assistance.
 Our car is running beautifully, still only £20 road tax, and she passed the MOT without any additional work required.

 - We fell on icy footpaths (something we do every winter so far).

 - Up to three of us have been working from home since March 2020, so the main living room is a half lounge and a half home office with two desks and four office chairs.